RSAgr/Fifth/README.md

 The app is still just a basic prototype
-This is the code for an android application
+This is the code for an android application for your mental health ;) Enjoy!!